Gipps Street elevated path

 Users of the Main Yarra Trail have long been keen to see improvements to accessibility and connectivity of the trail at the point of the Gipps Street steps.
 The new ramp will dramatically improve how all users can access the trail regardless of their accessibility requirements or choice of transport along the trail.

 This project is being undertaken in consultation with key community and user groups including the Bicycle Network, Yarra City Council and local residents to ensure minimal disruption for the community and maximum benefit for trail users.
-A stakeholder working group was established for this project in 2017 and we intend on reconvening this working group in early 2022.

 Protecting the environment